notcharliee/phase/README.md

 This codebase is open source and if you would like to make any contributions or request a feature, you can create a pull request or open an issue.
 There are issue templates available for creating feature requests and reporting bugs, please use them.

+Please ensure that all commits in this repository adhere to the [Commit Convention](https://github.com/notcharliee/phase/blob/main/.github/COMMIT_CONVENTION.md) file.

 ### Discord Roles

 To recieve these roles, create a support ticket in our [Discord server](https://phasebot.xyz/redirect/discord).